justin78910/WallFollower/README.md

 to complete this project.
 To fully understand the code and what is going on, make sure to study up on each topic mentioned above with respect to the TM4C123GH6PM - Hello Launchpad board.

+I did not upload the #include "Nokia5110.c" file since I did not code it myself.
+It was given to us for use in previous projects.